michaelrice/rjFacts/README.md

     curl -v -k -H "X-RJF-Apikey: 123456qwerty" https://site.com/api/fact

-You can also POST to add new facts.
+You can also POST (using above URL) to add new facts.
 A json body of:

     {
         "class":"com.toastcoders.rjfacts.Fact",